CDCOSINE/Docket-Outlook-Automation/README.md

 8. Multiple Keywords
 9. Added date range dacility
 10. PDF reading ongoing
+11. Keywords with comma(,) as OR.

 To add:
-1. Or , And statements in multiple keyword searches
+1. Hybrid or-And statements in multiple keyword searches